26 Best Places To Visit In Spiti Valley: A Detailed Guide

 This spectacular crescent shaped ‘lake of the moon’ is set at an elevation of a whopping 14,000 ft above sea level and is among the most beautiful lakes in India.

 The most fascinating part about this lake is how perfectly its water mirrors the changing sky above it the whole day, turning from blue to green to orange to red as the sun shifts position.
 However, being able to see those colours takes a lot of effort owing to the fact that Chandra Taal isn’t easy to reach.
+So, you should know which are the best places to visit in Spiti valley to make the most out of your trip!

 That’s right!
 This lake falls among the most isolated Spiti Valley places to visit and it takes about five whole days to see it if you’re visiting from Delhi (three from Manali) considering one must make a stopover at either Batal or Khoksar PWD Rest House to acclimatize (unless you’re coming via Kinnaur).
+Try for a solo trip to Spiti valley this time!
+It is a one time experience of your life and can totally make an impact.

 Acclimatization, however, isn’t the only challenge you’ll face if you’re trying to visit this breathtaking landscape of crystal clear blue waters and hazel-coloured mountains surrounding it.